 Read the entire interview with Taylor here.

-View below images of Taylor Swift taken for Vogue (courtesy of Inez, Vinoodh & Vogue).
+View images of Taylor Swift taken for Vogue (courtesy of Inez, Vinoodh & Vogue).